Free Font Resources to Improve your Designs

 Google’s all about making things easier.
 Their fonts team has collected hundreds of fonts for web and print design.
 They make it easy for normies and professionals alike, and all the fonts are open-source.
 That means you can customize them, publish them, or share them however you want.

-Signing up with Typcast gets you over 3,650 licensed fonts, which are free, which is nuts.
+Signing up with Monotype gets you over 3,650 licensed fonts, which is nuts.

 3. Urban Fonts